-- confirm whether an amount necessary for the execution of a card-based payment transaction is available on your account; or
+- Confirm whether an amount necessary for the execution of a card-based payment transaction is available on your account.

 You can close your account at any time.
 See the PayPal Help Centre for how to do this.

-We may close your account at our convenience by providing you with two months’ prior notice.
+We may close your account at our convenience by providing you with 2 months’ prior notice.
 We may also close your account at any time if:

-- you do not access your account for three years; or
+- You do not access your account for 3 years.

-- we suspect that your account has been accessed without your authorisation.
+- We suspect that your account has been accessed without your authorization.